The Truth About EMS (In Bodybuilding)

-TENS units, EMS (Electronic Muscle Stimulator) units, and galvanic units are an accepted form of therapy by Western medicine in the treatment of specific musculoskeletal conditions.
-They are commonly used by medical doctors, medical rehabilitation specialists, and medical physiotherapists to treat specific symptoms.
+TENS (Transcutaneous Electrical Nerve Stimulator) units, EMS (Electronic Muscle Stimulator) units are an accepted form of therapy by Western medicine in the treatment of specific musculoskeletal conditions.
+These units are commonly used by medical doctors, medical rehabilitation specialists, and medical physiotherapists to treat specific symptoms.
 These professionals often "prescribe" where the TENS electrodes & EMS electrodes should be placed on the body.
 Please refer to the bibliography of medical citations in our article found here.
 Always consult a licensed physician before starting any type of medical therapy.

 Supplier Guarantee & Return Policy

 Medword Medical Sales, through our supplier, guarantees 100% customer satisfaction.
 If you are not 100% satisfied with the results you are receiving from your EMS or TENS machine or electrodes, as long as the order is returned in good condition within 30 days, you will be issued a full refund.
 Medword's supplier is the low-price leader and promises to match all competitors prices.
 The TENS units and EMS come with a 5 Year Warranty.
 If you are having any problems with your EMS or TENS unit, send it back to our supplier and a new replacement unit will be shipped out to you immediately.

 Complete Site List Here